 Farm.
 All parcels of land under common ownership with more than 35 acres of contiguous land and primarily devoted to agriculture uses.

-the owner or operator of a farm.
+Farm Employee.
+A full-time equivalent employee of the owner or operator of a farm.

 Farm Residence.
 A residence located on a Base Farm Tract for a son, daughter, parent, or farm employee.